mahbubchula/Gemini-CLI-Tutorial/README.md

 ## License

-This tutorial is provided for **educational and academic use**.
+This project is licensed under the MIT License.
-You may reuse, adapt, and distribute it for teaching purposes.
+See the [LICENSE](LICENSE) file for details.

 ---